Mozartted/Todomvc/README.md

 > seems like the fastest way to learn angular

 ## Description
-A simple app to learn angular js,
+A classic todo app to learn angular js,

 ### The layout